msoboff/body_scan/README.md

 Left Calf

 2)Display tightness on the graph next to pain in different color
+    2a) when there are not enough pain points to display on graph make sure graph still displays

 3)Get export of data functioning for desktop and mobile